The Executive’s Guide To SEO: Why SEO Is Important For Businesses (Without The Jargon!)

 There’s no shortage of resources on search engine optimization (SEO) on the internet today.
 Even though SEO resources are ubiquitous, the strategy still hasn’t caught on with many executives — maybe you’re one of them!

 The reason SEO is still anathema (at worst) and neglected (at best) by many executives is that very little of the available information truly gets to the heart of SEO.
-There are plenty of resources telling you what SEO does or even how to do it, but few that address the why.
+There are plenty of resources telling you what SEO does or even how to do it, but only a few address the why.

 We’re here to fix that.
-Welcome to The Executive’s (Jargon-Free) Guide to SEO.

 What is SEO?